Some posts contain compensated links. Please read this disclaimer for more info.

 Head back in time at Berat.
 On the banks of the River Osum, you will find this historic city, formerly built as a vast castle, which is still possible to visit today.
 There are many churches and mosques within the city walls, and these are all very well preserved.
 For a window to the past, this is the number one place to visit in Albania, having been voted as the ‘city of museums’ back in 1961.

 Enjoy Durres and its famous amphitheater.
-The coastal city of Durres boasts a beautiful harbor to enjoy and a very renowned amphitheater, which back in the day could house around 20,000 people.
+The coastal city of Durres boasts a beautiful harbor to enjoy and a very renowned amphitheater, which could house around 20,000 people back in the day.
 It’s the largest surviving Roman amphitheater in the Balkans.

 Additionally, its coastal location also makes Durres one of the most popular Albania holiday destinations.
 The city’s home to many kilometers of Adriatic Sea beaches, attracting thousands of beach-goers, sunbathers, and other summer enthusiasts.